Placito/Placito/README.md

 ### A passionate full stack developer that enjoy life and the adventure of living it 🌍

-- 🔭 I’m currently engaged in a private project and Committed to my professional career and personal growth.
+- 🔭 I’m currently engaged in a private project and personnal projects.